 Some studies on animals suggest that C. sinensis may slow the growth of tumors from certain types of cancer.
 One theory is that it can stimulate the immune system to fight cancer.

-The journal Herbal Medicine Biomecular and Clinical Aspects found evidence of antitumor effects on cells.
+Research indicates the fungus may have antitumor effects on cells.
 This is from both natural and cultured C. sinensis.
 This cytotoxic effect worked on several types of tumor cells, including melanoma, prostate tumors, and Lewis lung carcinoma.
 Interestingly, C. sinensis didn’t stop the cell life cycle in normal cells.

 Revs up libido